Week 17 NFL Picks: Season-Finale Betting Odds, Vegas Spreads and Projections

 On paper, the NFL's Week 17 slate looks like one littered with blowouts.

 With seasons mostly decided for the majority of teams with games left, oddsmakers seem to expect wide margins.
-The bad teams have thrown up white flags and players are thinking about vacations and some of the best teams are either tuning into gear or resting starters, creating easy spreads.
+The bad teams have thrown up white flags, and players are thinking about vacations, and some of the best teams are either tuning into gear or resting starters, creating easy spreads.

 If only it were so simple.